vmatresu/viralclipai/docs/storage-and-media.md

 - Keeps per-user data isolated
 - Makes it easy to purge all data for a user or a single video
 - Matches the Firestore metadata structure used by `vclip-firestore`
+  - Transcript cache is outside the per-video prefix and is **not** deleted by standard video cleanup (manual cleanup only).

 ## Interaction Pattern